 For Sheng Mai, those boundaries never made much sense.

 A political science student, dancesport athlete, drag performer, and advocate, Sheng Mai built her identity across spaces that many people assume do not belong together.
 She is among the few drag performers to compete in the women’s category in local dancesport, a space rarely associated with someone who also performs in drag.
 Over time, she learned that the challenge was never balancing these roles.
-The challenge was learning to be fully seen.
+The challenge was learning how to exist fully in each of them without leaving parts of herself behind.

 “There were people who thought I had to choose between being a political science student, a dancesport athlete, or a drag performer,” she said.
 “I continued competing, studying, organizing, and performing.
 Eventually, I realized I did not need to prove anything because my life was already the proof.”